CoboGlobal/cobo-waas2-go-sdk/docs/ChainFeePrice.md

 ### NewChainFeePrice

-`func NewChainFeePrice(feeType FeeType, maxFee string, maxPriorityFee int32, baseFee int32, gasPrice string, feeRate string, ) *ChainFeePrice`
+`func NewChainFeePrice(feeType FeeType, maxFee string, maxPriorityFee string, baseFee string, gasPrice string, feeRate string, ) *ChainFeePrice`

 NewChainFeePrice instantiates a new ChainFeePrice object This constructor will assign default values to properties that have it defined,